 She had been diagnosed with progressive dementia the year before.
 Parks was an icon of the Civil Rights Movement and was awarded numerous awards throughout her lifetime including the NAACP’s highest honor – the Spingam Medal, the Presidential Medal of Freedom, and the Congressional Gold Medal

 Rigoberta Menchu was raised in the Quiche branch of the Mayan culture in Guatemala amidst civil war.
-At a young age she became involved in social reform activities though the Catholic Church and became a prominent figure in the women’s rights movement.
+At a young age, she became involved in social reform activities through the Catholic Church and became a prominent figure in the women’s rights movement.
 She grew up in a peasant family in a village that was often visited by Marxist guerillas and attacked by the Guatemalan army.

 During the disruptive time in her town, Menchu lost her parents, two brothers, a sister-in-law and three nieces and nephews.
 Rigoberta became involved with the Committee of the Peasant Union in 1979 after her family had been targeted as being a part of guerilla activities.
 She remained politically active while teaching herself Spanish and other Mayan languages.